jjjj12212/Archipelago-BanjoTooie/README.md

 ## Quality of life / Additional Features
 - Instant Transformations
-- replace Notes with Bassclefs (10) or additional Trebleclefs
+- Replace Notes with Bassclefs (10) or additional Trebleclefs
 - Backdoors (transition to other level requires less items)
 - Open Hag-1 (doesn't require 70 jiggies to open)
 - Skip Jiggywiggy puzzles to open levels